pitons04/week3design/README.md

 API Documentation link: https://developer.spotify.com/documentation/web-api

 ## Technical Issues:
+We aren't able to actually make an API call inside of Java/ Intellij.
 The compiler keeps preventing us from doing an API call because of a "deprecated method", but it doesn't say which method we used is causing the issue.
 Is there any way to find out what the deprecated method is?

 ## Screenshots of making a call on Postman: